sketchplugins/plugin-directory/README.md

 - [Export Assets](https://github.com/geertwille/sketch-export-assets), by Geert Wille: A Sketch plugin that allows to quickly export assets for Android, iOS, Windows Phone and the Web.
 - [Export for Replia](https://github.com/bunguu/sketchexportforrepliaplugin), by Kazuya Hirobe: Sketch Plugins to export selected artboard or layers for Replia.
 - [Export More](https://github.com/nathco/export-more), by Nathan Rutzky: Sketch.app plugin for exporting ICNS and GIFs
+- [Export Sketch designs to load into Storyboard Suite](https://github.com/cranksoftwaredev/SketchPlugins), by Crank Software Inc.: Export Sketch based designs to be used within Crank Software's Storyboard Suite
 - [Export Symbols](https://github.com/marianomike/sketch-exportsymbols), by Mike Mariano: Sketch Plugins
 - [Export to Indigo](https://indigo.infragistics.com/sketch-home), by Indigo Studio: Generate Indigo Studio projects from your artboards to create interactive, animated prototypes.
 Get real user feedback through included usability studies with video replays.
 - [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.